Firstly get yourself a coffee or a large dram of whisky ( the liquid type) you might need it …..

 So what the hell is flavouring the finished whisky we drink ?

-The barley will certainly give the whisky some flavour, mostly at the new make stage and that cannot be disputed!
+The barley will certainly give the whisky some flavour, it has to and that is very obvious but and I stress but it will mostly be at the new make stage and that cannot be disputed!
 But so will the yeast and both of these can be easily detected at the New make stage rather than the finished stage and that is a very important factor..
+The distilling process will and does alter flavour profiles and eliminates most of what is gained from the areas the grain is grown in..

 Now put the new make in the wood and something magical happens..